apache/iotdb/docs/UserGuide/0-Get Started/1-QuickStart.md

 Now, let us introduce the way of creating timeseries, inserting data and querying data.

 The data in IoTDB is organized as timeseries, in each timeseries there are some data-time pairs, and every timeseries is owned by a storage group.
-Before defining a timeseries, we should difine a storage group using SET STORAGE GROUP, and here is an example:
+Before defining a timeseries, we should define a storage group using SET STORAGE GROUP, and here is an example:

 ```
 IoTDB> SET STORAGE GROUP TO root.ln